stegmaja/TSE/README.md

  15000.0000   14.50907    0.00100 14 14        0.00000 -1.00   0.000   0.000  MAX_TIME
  Fallback:  0.59707766402046147
 ```
-After around 6.4 Myr an event was detected which deserves further attention.
+After around $6.4\rm Myr$ an event was detected which deserves further attention.
 Here, the primary blew off in a supernova.
 The code updates the orbital parameters by taking into account any supernova kicks.
 In that case, the system remained stable and the integration is continued ...

 ```
 A termination event occured.